In this article you’re going to learn how to overhaul an old style bottom bracket. Or rather, in this case, an adjustable cup-and-cone bottom bracket.

 If you have a dust cap covering your crank bolt, remove it.

 Then use a crank bolt removal tool to loosen the crank bolt.
-I use a the Park Tool Crank Bolt Wrench CCW-5C.
+I use the Park Tool Crank Bolt Wrench CCW-5C.

 With the help of a crank puller and adjustable wrench you can get the crank arm loose.
 I use the Park Tool Compact Crank Universal Puller CWP-7 and Park Tool 12-Inch Adjustable Wrench PAW-12 for this.